 Major Repairs to the Church Tower

 Our Church costs £43 every day to maintain.
-If you would like to make a donation towards this, please use the paypal ‘donate’ button below.
+If you would like to make a donation towards this, please use the paypal ‘donate’ button above.
 Thank you.
 Also, if you are interested in family history and have roots in Alstonefield, you may be interested in purchasing the full database containing all headstone & memorial inscriptions for £6.
 Please go to our Family History and Headstones pages for more information.
 In addition the PCC has launched the Friends of St Peter’s Alstonefield group to foster links outside the Parish, which you can join for £10 per annum.

 Burials and Funerals